ma7moudShaaban/Penetration-Testing/Network/Footprinting/README.md

 ## SMB
+- Initially, it was designed to run on top of NetBIOS over TCP/IP (NBT) using TCP port 139 and UDP ports 137 and 138.
+- With Windows 2000, Microsoft added the option to run SMB directly over TCP/IP on port 445 without the extra NetBIOS layer.
 - Samba: is a solution that enables the use of SMB in Linux and Unix distributions and thus cross-platform communication via SMB.
     - Samba implements the Common Internet File System (CIFS) network protocol.
     - When we pass SMB commands over Samba to an older NetBIOS service, it usually connects to the Samba server over `TCP ports 137, 138, 139`